gradio-app/gradio/guides/introduction_to_blocks.md

 Finally, you can also create a `with gradio.Tabs():` and within it create multiple  `with gradio.TabItem(name_of_tab):` children.
 Any component created inside of a `with gradio.TabItem(name_of_tab):` context appears in that tab.

-Here is a example with 2 tabs and also using a `Row`:
+Here is a example with tabs, rows, and columns:

 {{ code["blocks_flipper"] }}